-- Determination of interruptible supply curtailment in the Garwood agricultural division (Section 7.3.1). - Establishing surcharges or excess use rates applicable to interruptible agricultural customers (Section 9). - Determination of a Cutoff under the Look-Ahead Test specified in the WMP. - Declaration of Drought Worse than Drought of Record under the WMP. - Updates to Drought Contingency Plan under TCEQ Chapter 288 rules (Section 13).
+- Determination of interruptible supply curtailment in the Garwood agricultural division (Section 7.3.1). - Establishing surcharges or excess use rates applicable to interruptible agricultural customers (Section 9). - Determination of a Cutoff under the Look-Ahead Test specified in the WMP(Section 4.3.2.4 of 2015 WMP).

+- Declaration of Drought Worse than Drought of Record under the WMP(Section 4.7 of 2015 WMP). - Updates to Drought Contingency Plan under TCEQ Chapter 288 rules (Section 13).